 - Important!
 Adding a credit card subscription will mean you have to wait longer for the pets.
 The 2 months game time (necessary for reward eligibility) will not be registered until your credit card is charged.
 RAF accounts come with one month free game time, so until that time is up, your credit card will not be charged.
 Adding pre-purchased game time or game cards is a much faster process since it's applied and registered immediately.

 On a similar note, be careful of what edition you use to upgrade your RAF account to a "standard edition".
 My guildmate chose to use a WoW license that included one free month of the game, so he not only had one free RAF month to go through, but another free month from the game licence.
-This meant that his credit card subscription wouldn't be registered until after a full 2 months had passed.
+This meant that his credit card subscription won't be registered until after a full 2 months pass.
 In the end he chose to apply game time from the Blizzard Store instead, so 7 days from the time he applied it is when I should be able to redeem the last RAF pet.

 So now I'm just waiting for the 7 days to complete on my guildmate's RAF account, and then I'll be able to collect the last pet I need.